yetanothermightytool/powershell/vbr/vbr-instantdiskrecovery/README.md

 Before you run this script, make sure that a "Mounthost" is preconfigured as a virtual machine that boots from an ISO image with the desired scan software and whose boot order is configured to boot from the ISO image.

+> VM Settings will be added soon
+> Also the registration for the Powercli Commands

 ## Script Parameters

 The script accepts the following parameters: